 A running index of style exercises

-Fall to me, is touch.
+Winter to me, is taste.
 Every season capitalizes on the senses in a new and fresh way.

 Build three separate outfits you have never worn starting with each of those pieces.